 Use of American Medical Association Impairment Ratings

-In June 2011, a new law was signed stating that the courts may consider an impairment rating when determining a settlement in a workers' compensation claim.
+In June 2011, the Illinois Workers' Compensation Act was amended to state that courts may consider an impairment rating when determining a settlement in a workers' compensation claim.
 Use of this is considered controversial because an AMA impairment rating is much different than the definition of disability and work restrictions.

 AMA guidelines are not favorable to injured workers' claim for disability awards or settlements.
 An injured worker needs a skilled lawyer in navigating this very difficult obstacle.
 This obstacle is a tool that insurance carriers can use to severely limit or diminish claims for permanent partial disability.
 In order to navigate around this obstacle, our office develops medical evidence from treating doctors and expert medical opinions to rebut and refute the limiting awards given by AMA ratings.
 It is important to have a firm that is knowledgeable of the other factors that the Arbitrator can consider to render a settlement or award to obtain the maximum allowable possible under the law.

 Illinois AMA impairment ratings can also be deceiving because a rating may make an injured worker seem like he or she is not disabled, when in fact he or she is.
 For example, if a person can eat, walk and dress himself or herself, his or her impairment rating may be very small.
 However, the person may be disabled and unable to return to work.
 We have studied these ratings and are aware of their weaknesses.
 It is important to point out these weaknesses to the Commission when seeking to maximize your potential settlement or award.